|

 (low start revs) those six will each bite into the power produced

 and you will see nothing.
-With a stroboscopic light (and a white marking
+With a stroboscopic light (and a white mark

-on the rotor) you will see during kickstart or better during an
+on the rotor) you will see during kickstart or better when youn

-electrically propelled engine (electric drill with rubber head) 6
+electrically propell the engine (electric drill with rubber head) 6

 reflecting markings pointing to 6 sparks per revolution.